-Mission failed to adequately demonstrate the need for the proposed services (See Criterion 3).
+Mission failed to adequately demonstrate the need for the proposed services.
+See written comments regarding Criterion (3).
 Therefore, Mission failed to adequately demonstrate that its proposal will not result in an unnecessary duplication of existing or approved emergency department services and is nonconforming to this criterion.